bluehabit/BlogPosts/regex/regex_master.md

 https://regex101.com/

-Just like strings, arrys, or objects regular expressions can be created with the literal or constructor variant.
+Just like strings, arrays, or objects regular expressions can be created with the literal or constructor variant.

 **Literal**